influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/glossary.md

 A collection of points in InfluxDB line protocol format, separated by newlines (`0x0A`).
 A batch of points may be submitted to the database using a single HTTP request to the write endpoint.
-This makes writes via the HTTP API much more performant by drastically reducing the HTTP overhead.
+This makes writes using the InfluxDB API much more performant by drastically reducing the HTTP overhead.
 InfluxData recommends batch sizes of 5,000-10,000 points, although different use cases may be better served by significantly smaller or larger batches.

 Related entries: [InfluxDB line protocol](/influxdb/v1.7/concepts/glossary/#line-protocol), [point](/influxdb/v1.7/concepts/glossary/#point)